 Finally, we built a connector to structure and export the resulting data into a simple spreadsheet.
 (Then, based on user feedback, we made a few tweaks to how the data is organized and displayed.)

 Using this system, the firm’s auditors can see at a glance whether proper disclosures were made across hundreds of SoA documents, and even where an advisor’s recommendations may go against their client’s stated goals and risk attitude.
 This substantially lowers their time spent on SoA review, reduces their non-compliance risk, and helps them demonstrate disclosure compliance whenever needed.

-(See this other white paper for more on the process we followed for building this “semi-custom” regulatory compliance application.)
+(Learn more about the process we followed for building this “semi-custom” regulatory compliance application.)

 How to Build a Better Regulatory Compliance Solution

 Regulatory compliance as a field varies by industry, by country, and even by company.
 This means that every compliance challenge is unique to some degree.